imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 easy to see how this might work.

 As a child I remember my family's praising me for being 'brainy'.
-They gave me positive feedback for being right and I learned to hide my ignorance of things so as never to appear wrong.
+They gave me constant positive feedback for being right.
 As long as I appeared to be right all the time I felt like I was winning, but I was actually losing.
+I learned to hide my ignorance of things so as never to appear wrong.
 I've spent most of my life missing answers to questions I didn't ask.
 I became lazy, unconsciously thinking that my smarts would allow me to coast through life.

 Once I was done with School, and with it a culture principally concerned with measuring and rewarding rightness, I had a hard time knowing how to fit in or do well.
 It would take years of adjustments before I felt any kind of success.
 Whenever something became hard, I'd try something new, and I was always disappointed to find that opportunities were not handed to me simply because I was 'smart'.
+I was devastated when I didn't get into the top colleges I applied to, would later drop out of a very good college, got by on minimum wage jobs when I was lucky enough to be employed, failed to understand why I didn't get any of the much better jobs I applied for.

 It came as a small comfort to learn that I was not alone - in fact it is well understood now that children who are praised for hard work